NOTICE!

 The dialogue consists of generic action lines when I only want to hear “Poison Spear” playing in peace.

-Sonic says its eyes are bigger than its stomach—true in more ways than one—and Tails gives Shahra a very deadpan summary of cataract surgery like he’s embarrassed to do so.
-They both acquire Speed Break to keep up, and the boss’s eye lunge attack is now a quick jab like a xenomorph’s tongue strike.
+Sonic and Tails both acquire Speed Break to keep up, and the boss’s eye lunge attack is now a quick jab like a xenomorph’s tongue strike.

-Tails picks up the Ring, which gifts him with an eagerness for their travels to come.
+Tails picks up the Ring, the power of which hammers in an eagerness for their travels.
 Without any needless apologies or fabricated quotes, Shahra suggests that they check the jungle to the northeast, which they agree to.

 Stage 3: Dinosaur Jungle